Your Chula Vista bookkeeper exports QuickBooks to a spreadsheet every month just to reconcile the peso side

 Exactly what you get

 You get accounting software that closes a two-currency month in the system, records FX against the real clearing event, and keeps CFDI and US tax in one ledger.
 The monthly spreadsheet true-up disappears.
-This overlaps heavily with a custom ERP (Enterprise Resource Planning) if you also need operations, and connects to a POS (Point of Sale) system for dual-currency sales, inventory management software for landed cost, and business intelligence dashboards for financial reporting.
+This overlaps heavily with a custom ERP (Enterprise Resource Planning) if you also need operations, and connects to a POS (Point of Sale) system for dual-currency sales, inventory management software for landed cost, and business intelligence (BI) dashboards for financial reporting.

 How to choose a developer in Chula Vista